lokeshpal27/LinkedinJobAnalysis/README.md

 We created a dynamic dashboard using Tableau to visualize our insights in a more interactive and engaging way.

 ## Conclusion
-Our analysis showed that [insert your findings and insights].
+Our analysis showed that Bengalore has the most number of jobs and Jammu and Kashmir has the least number of jobs.
 We hope that our findings will be useful to job seekers and companies in making informed decisions.

 ## Dependencies
 To run this project, you will need the following dependencies: